Azure/iot-edge-v1/v1/core/devdoc/module_loaders.md

     the gateway as described in the previous section.

 2. Inspect the gateway configuration and create custom loaders.
-When initializing from JSON, if a loader’s name matches the name of an existing loader then it has the effect of replacing the loader’s configuration.
-New loaders are added to the gateway’s loaders list (the loader’s function pointer table is copied over from the corresponding *default* loader with the same loader type).
+When initializing from JSON, if a loader's name matches the name of an existing loader then it has the effect of replacing the loader's configuration.
+New loaders are added to the gateway's loaders list (the loader's function pointer table is copied over from the corresponding *default* loader with the same loader type).

-3. When initializing from JSON, each loader’s configuration is parsed by invoking the `ParseConfigurationFromJson` function from the loader’s API.
+3. When initializing from JSON, each loader's configuration is parsed by invoking the `ParseConfigurationFromJson` function from the loader's API.

 ### Loading Modules